-I recently had the opportunity to explore my hometown of Minneapolis, Minnesota, and I was devastated by what I saw.
-Buildings are still in disrepair and dilapidated from Hennepin Avenue to the Mississippi river.
-I realized at that moment that Minneapolis is in ruins and in serious need of repair.
+I recently had an opportunity to explore my old neighborhood in Minneapolis, Minnesota, and I was devastated by what I saw.
+Buildings we’re dilapidated in desperate need of repair.
+The destruction stretched from Hennepin Avenue to the Mississippi River, and I realized at that moment that my old community was in ruins.

-The most unsettling part about all this, is that it appears the businesses hardest hit were the small mom and pop shops.
-And the businesses left to prosper and make any real money are the big businesses, and this doesn’t sit well with me.
-This leads me to question what’s really going on?
+The most unsettling part about all this, is that the businesses hardest hit were the small mom and pop shops.
+This left me to question once again, What’s really going on?

-Is there a war on the working poor?
-A majority of workers have lost their jobs, their unemployment benefits are about to run out, and individuals and their families are hardly getting by.
-Not to mention, unfortunately but understandably some people are afraid to accept employment in close quarters due to COVID-19.
+Is there a war on the middle class and working poor?
+A majority of workers lost their jobs, their unemployment benefits running out, and individuals and their families are barely getting by.

-In addition to that we can barely go outside our homes without the constant worry of catching the Coronavirus or coming in contact with someone who does.
-And at this point it seems there is no stimulus relief package in sight, while the rich keep lining their pockets, and the poor are expected to pull themselves up by their bootstraps.
+Moreover, we can barely go outside our homes without the constant worry of catching the Coronavirus for just simply walking done the street.
+And unfortunately there seems to be no stimulus relief package in sight, Meanwhile, the rich keep lining their pockets, while the poor are expected to pull themselves up by their bootstraps.

-So why is it that small businesses and the working poor always seem to get shut out, screwed over, and left to pick up the pieces of crime ridden destruction that the majority of us didn't commit, while big businesses continue to prosper and flourish?
+So my question is, why is it that small businesses, and the working poor seem to get shut out, screwed over, and left to pick up the pieces?
+While big businesses continue to flourish?

-Isn't it bad enough that people can't put food on their tables, and some folks are still forced to live outside in tents, because it's nearly impossible to find affordable housing, or a job that offers a livable wage without the constant fear of contracting COVID-19?
+Isn't it bad enough that people are already finding it difficult to put food on their tables, and some folks are still forced to sleep outside in tents?

-So Minnesota when are you going to clean up the mess you created?
-It is clear to me that your efforts to restore the destruction is way past due.
+Minnesota!
+When are you finally going to clean up the mess you created?
+It is clear to me that your efforts to restore and revitalize these neighborhoods is way past due.